 - Set a good example with your own alcohol use.

 - Talk openly with your friends, spend quality time together and become actively involved with your family.

 - Let yourself know what behavior you expect.

 You can prevent alcohol use disorder by limiting your alcohol intake.
 According to the National Institute on Alcohol Abuse and Alcoholism, women shouldn’t drink more than one drink per day, and men shouldn’t drink more than two drinks per day.
 See your doctor if you begin to engage in behaviors that are signs of an alcohol use disorder, or if you think that you may have a problem with alcohol.

-Doctors or healthcare providers can diagnose alcohol use disorder.
-They’ll do a physical exam and ask you questions about your drinking habits.
+Doctors or healthcare providers can diagnose and assess patients for suitable alcoholism treatment.
+They’ll conduct a physical exam and ask you questions about your drinking habits.
 Your doctor may ask if you:

 - Drive when you’re drunk